Designing Optimized Traffic Signals and Systems

 19. TRANSYT-7F Discussion and Demo

-20. PRETRANSYT Discussion and Demo
+20. TEAPAC Export to TRANSYT-7F Discussion and Demo

-21. PRETRANSYT/TRANSYT Hands-on Exercise #PTR1
+21. TEAPAC to TRANSYT-7F Hands-on Exercise #PTR1

 22. Recommended Procedures